Ionian Islands

 The islands are believed to have once made up part of mainland Greece before they tore away and floated into the sea.
 Looking at the dramatic and craggy coastlines of the islands, it certainly seems likely, while beautiful sandy beaches and tree-topped hills soften the overall look.
 They are also surrounded by some of the deepest oceans in the Aegean, which is a playground for animals including turtles and seals.

 The most well-known of the major Ionian Islands is Corfu, while Paxos and Zante (Zakynthos) are also popular.
-The other major islands – Lefkada, Kefalonia, and Ithaca are a little more peaceful and relaxing, as are the minor islands south of Zakynthos.
-Here, you’ll find almost deserted beaches and picture-perfect traditional villages.
+The other major islands – Lefkada, Kefalonia, and Ithaca are a little more peaceful and relaxing, as are the many small islands and islets scattered across the region.

 Ionian Islands hopping